smmnloes/pyMDB/README.md

 #### Backend
 In `/py-backend/src/` execute `pipenv shell`, in the resulting shell execute `python3 main.py`.
 This will start the backend as well as the command line interface.

+You can also use the `start.sh` script in the root directory which combines the two commands above

 ### Using the app
 #### First run
 On the first run, you have to download the Imdb data and create your database.
 In the backend-CLI, enter `update`.
 This will download the files from __https://datasets.imdbws.com__ one by one and read them into a SQLite database at `/DB_Data_Local/`.